stefancliff/Climb-Against-Time-by-Stefan-Cliff/README.md

 # Climb Against Time by Stefan Cliff

- This is my bachelors thesis project,
+ This is my bachelors thesis project!

- The main technology I'll be using is Unity (C#), but some assisting ones are:
+ The main technology I'll be using is Unity (version 2022.3.3f1), but some assisting ones are:
     -
     -